-&lt;sup>7 A President may announce the selection of a nominee well before transmitting a nomination message to the Senate.
-For instance, President George W. Bush announced his selection of Samuel A. Alito Jr. to be a Supreme Court nominee on Oct.
-31, 2005, but formally signed and transmitted the nomination of Alito to the Senate on Nov.
-10, 2005.
-For a complete list, from 1900 to 2005, of the dates on which Presidents announced their Supreme Court nominees (as distinguished from when they signed and transmitted nomination documents to the Senate), see CRS Report RL33118, Speed of Presidential and Senate Actions on Supreme Court Nominations, 1900-2005, by R. Sam Garrett, Denis (continued...)
+11 A President may announce the selection of a nominee well before transmitting a nomination message to the Senate.
+For instance, President George W. Bush announced his selection of Samuel A. Alito Jr. to be a Supreme Court nominee on October 31, 2005, but formally signed and transmitted the nomination of Alito to the Senate on November 10, 2005.
+For a complete list, from 1900 to 2009, of the dates on which Presidents announced their Supreme Court nominees (as distinguished from when they signed and transmitted nomination documents to the Senate), see archived CRS Report RL33118, Speed of Presidential and Senate Actions on Supreme Court Nominations, 1900-2010, by R. Sam Garrett and Denis Steven Rutkus.